|

 commissioned by the American Composers Orchestra, Bang On a Can Festival,

-Ursula Oppens and the Arditti String Quartet .
-Her opera "wenji-
+Ursula Oppens, and the Arditti String Quartet .
+Her opera "Wenji-

-Eighteen Songs of the Nomad Flute", in which the Qin was featured
+Eighteen Songs of the Nomad Flute";, in which the Qin was featured

 prominently, was premiered last year at the Asia Society and the Hong Kong

 Arts Festival.
-Bun-Ching Lam?s work has been recorded on CRI, Tzadik,
+Bun-Ching Lam's work has been recorded on CRI, Tzadik,

 Nimbus, and Koch International.
-Her website is http://www.bunchinglam.com.
+Her website is www.bunchinglam.com.

 |